-- 3. This Order requires the development of SQMPs/GQMPs in areas where water quality objectives are not met.
-SQMPs/GQMPs must include time schedules for implementing the plans and meeting the surface and groundwater receiving water limitations (section III of the Order) as soon as practicable, but within a maximum of 10 years for surface and groundwater.
+groundwater.
 The time schedules must be consistent with the requirements for time schedules set forth in this Order.
 The time schedules must include quantifiable milestones that will be reviewed by the Executive Officer and the public prior to approval.
-The time schedule requirements in this Order are consistent with Key Element 3; - 4.
-To provide feedback on whether program goals are being achieved, this Order requires surface and groundwater quality monitoring, tracking of management practices, and evaluation of effectiveness of implemented practices.
+The time schedule requirements in this Order are consistent with Key Element 3.

+- 4. To provide feedback on whether program goals are being achieved, this Order requires surface and groundwater quality monitoring, tracking of management practices, and evaluation of effectiveness of implemented practices.
 The feedback will allow iterative implementation of practices to ensure that program goals are achieved.
-The feedback mechanisms required by this Order are consistent with Key Element 4; and - 5.
-This Order establishes the following consequences where requirements are not met: - a) The third-party or Members will be required, in an iterative process, to conduct additional monitoring and/or implement management practices where water quality objectives are not being met; - b) Appropriate Central Valley Water Board enforcement action where the iterative management practices process is unsuccessful, program requirements are not met, or time schedules are not met; - c) Require noncompliant Members, or all Members where the third-party fails to meet the requirements of this Order, to submit a report of waste discharge to obtain individual waste discharge requirements from the Central Valley Water Board (i.e., revoke coverage under this Order).
+The feedback mechanisms required by this Order are consistent with Key Element 4. - a) This Order establishes the following consequences where requirements are not met: The third-party or Members will be required, in an iterative process, to conduct additional monitoring and/or implement management practices where water quality objectives are not being met; - b) Appropriate Central Valley Water Board enforcement action where the iterative management practices process is unsuccessful, program requirements are not met, or time schedules are not met; - c) Require noncompliant Members, or all Members where the third-party fails to meet the requirements of this Order, to submit a report of waste discharge to obtain individual waste discharge requirements from the Central Valley Water Board (i.e., revoke coverage under this Order).